fbamuse/boilerplate/source/DS_blogpost.md

 Next, we will use SHAP, an explainable AI, to see which variables contribute to the prediction and how much.

 1. Creating variables
-  Remove the "salary" and the highly correlated  "**" from the data.
+  Remove the "salary" and the highly correlated  'Respondent' and 'ExpectedSalary' from the data.
   Delete the rows that have missing values in the "salary".
-  Categorical variables are converted to dummy variables and the data is arranged. now, we have *** row , ** coulumn data for candidate variable
+  Categorical variables are converted to dummy variables and the data is arranged. now, we have 12891 rows × 1103 columns for candidate variable

 2. Creating a regression model
 The estimator uses LightGBM.